gokcaneren/gokcaneren/README.md

 ### Hi there 👋

 - 👋 I’m @gokcaneren
-- 🌱 I’m currently learning Flutter and .Net
+- 🌱 I’m currently learning .Net and Java
 - 📫 How to reach me: gokcann01@gmail.com